©

 A Turra

-The major interest of the village of Arbellara is its square tower.
-Known as la Turra, it is an ancient three-storey tower house dating back to the Middle Ages, built of granite stone and topped with dominant battlements.
+The main attraction of the village of Arbellara is its square tower.
+Known as the Turra, it is an ancient three-storey tower house dating back to the Middle Ages, built of granite stone and topped with dominant battlements.

-It was erected by local notables to shelter the inhabitants in times of danger, particularly at a time when barbarian raids were frequent.
+It was built by the local notables to shelter the inhabitants in times of danger, particularly at a time when barbarian raids were frequent.

-It remains today a strong symbol of the village’s historical identity and is an integral part of its heritage charm.
+Today, it remains a powerful symbol of the village’s historic identity and is an integral part of its heritage charm.

 The Genoese bridge